South Australian vs. Commonwealth Law

 - The Australian Human Rights Commission does not have offices in South Australia.
 The head office is in Sydney, but officers travel interstate when required.

-- In some cases, the Commissioner for Equal Opportunity can arrange and pay for a party's lawyer if a complaint cannot be resolved and is referred to the South Australian Employment Tribunal.
+- In some cases, the Commissioner for Equal Opportunity can arrange and pay for a party's lawyer if a complaint cannot be resolved and is referred to the South Australian Civil and Administrative Tribunal.
 This is not the case in the Commonwealth system.

 - In cases of indirect discrimination under South Australian law, the person complaining has to show that a certain discriminatory requirement was unreasonable.
 Under Commonwealth law the reverse applies and the person complained about has to show that the requirement was reasonable.

 Covered by South Australian laws?